Staff

 Danielle A. Davis, Esq., is the director of Technology Policy at the Joint Center for Political and Economic Studies, where she leads the organization's Technology Policy program.
 Her primary areas of focus encompass broadband adoption and access, content moderation, and privacy issues.
 She brings a wealth of experience to her role as a highly accomplished attorney specializing in technology and telecommunications law, policy development, and civil rights advocacy.

-Notably, Danielle is a skilled writer and editor, having held the esteemed positions of Editor-in-Chief of the Southern Journal of Policy and Justice and Senior Editor of the Barry Law Review during her time in law school.
+Notably, Davis is a skilled writer and editor, having held the esteemed positions of Editor-in-Chief of the Southern Journal of Policy and Justice and Senior Editor of the Barry Law Review during her time in law school.
 She has also authored numerous publications and conducted research at the intersection of technology, law, and civil rights, further demonstrating her commitment to advancing these critical issues.
-Lastly, Danielle is a proud member of Zeta Phi Beta Sorority, Inc.

 DR. KAYLA ELLIOTT